Jumballaya/CPP-Mastery/case-studies/month-01.md

 ### `TrackedObject<T>` [Week 2] Rule of 5

-I implemented a base class that logs every constructor, assignment, and destructor call — showing me exactly how my types behave during vector push_back, copying, moving, and destruction.
+I implemented a base class that logs every constructor, assignment, and destructor call, showing me exactly how my types behave during vector push_back, copying, moving, and destruction.
 This was critical for debugging:

 ```cpp
 TrackedObject a("A");